 Learn how to create psychological safety so others are willing to speak up!

 In addition, a cultural broker can be a very valuable asset to understanding different customs and norms.
 They're usually someone from the community who can serve as a consultant to provide insights and connect you better to the community.
-You can read more about what a cultural broker provides in this article by Claudette Ndayininahaze, the director of In Her Presence, a nonprofit that helps empower immigrant women to find their voices.
+You can read more about what a cultural broker provides in this article by Claudette Ndayininahaze, a frequent collaborator with Int Inq consulting and the director of In Her Presence, a nonprofit that helps empower immigrant women to find their voices.

 Where is your learning "edge?"
 Think about all the many aspects of identities and culture that we want to be conscious and respectful of, and note where your own personal struggles lie.

-As always, we strive to co-construct ideas and solutions together.
+As always, at Int Inq we strive to co-construct ideas and solutions together.
 While dialogue, alternative perspectives, and questions are encouraged, please note that extreme comments will be deleted as they do not foster collaborative communication.
-Instead, I would encourage you to message me directly through our website -- I am more than happy to continue conversations in person or over a phone call.
+Instead, we encourage you to message directly through our website --we are always open to engaging.